 Over the past few months, discussions on how to develop sustainable food systems have been in the spotlight, and was one of the key topics at the UN Environment Assembly in Nairobi which I had the pleasure to attend.

-Nourishing (not only feeding with empty food) an increasing world population with an efficient use of the available resources is the challenge that we must address collectively.
-I am convinced, like many others, that the only way to meet that challenge and to fulfil the UN Sustainable Development Goals is to be inclusive of nutrient dense food, of various sustainable systems of farming and a broad range of innovative technologies.
+Nourishing (not only feeding with empty food) an increasing world population with efficient use of the available resources is the challenge that we must address collectively.
+I am convinced, like many others, that the only way to meet that challenge and to fulfill the UN Sustainable Development Goals is to be inclusive of nutrient-dense food, various sustainable systems of farming, and a broad range of innovative technologies.

 Like any industry, the dairy sector recognises its environmental footprint.
 As the global demand for milk and dairy food increases, overall greenhouse gas emissions have also increased, but to a lesser degree than the production.
 The dairy sector is proactive and has made solid commitments towards reducing emissions, at national level or throught the Dairy Declaration of Rotterdam.
 We have also made great progress in increasing efficiency.

 As the dairy sector forges ahead with improvements, it’s important to remember the important role that dairy animals play in a sustainable food system.

 Dairy animals enhance health, livelihoods and the environment

 Most people already know that milk and dairy products provide essential nutrients and are an important source of high-quality protein, and fats, calcium, iodine, and many other vitamins and minerals – but many do not know about the other major contributions of dairy animals to livelihoods and the environment.

 Livestock contribute to the livelihoods and nutritional security of millions of farmers (430 million out of 729 million people in rural and marginal areas are livestock farmers).
 Dairy animals also increase the financial capital of families, provide a mechanism for savings, and serve as liquid assets, or as credit collateral for securing livelihood goals.